 This project is an offering of deep respect to this river country that is my home and seeks to bring to light the rivers underbelly – her stories, moves, and generosity…to inspire better relationships between people and place, to invite listeners to better know and understand Dyarubbin and the people who have cared for this Country for at least 60 000 years.
 The stories are all around us, the river’s history tells us clearly, Aboriginal people continue to shine a light on what true custodianship of Country looks like.

-It would not have been possible without the generous support and collaboration of Hawkesbury Regional Museum’s Kath Von Witt, Elissa Blair and Rebecca Turnbull, Dharug Custodians Leanne Watson, Erin Wilkins, Jasmine Seymour and Rhiannon Wright, Hawkesbury Historical Society & their President, historian Jan Barkley-Jack, Emeritus Professor of History at the University of NSW Grace Karskens and the gift of Dharug and Darkinjung place names that her research brought to light, Western Sydney University scientists Jen Dollin, Dr Ian Wright, Dr Michelle Ryan, Dr Jason Reynolds and Professor Basant Maheswari, and over 100 wonderful interviewees, children and artists who have shared their love of this beautiful river.
-Didyarigura Thank you
+It would not have been possible without the generous support and collaboration major project partner Hawkesbury City council, through the Arts & Culture division, who generously provided the time, funds, in kind support and staff expertise to create the related exhibition, webpages, promotion, associated events and programs, Dharug Custodian Aboriginal Corporation’s Leanne Watson, Erin Wilkins, Jasmine Seymour and Rhiannon Wright, who helped steer the project, contribute artwork, songs and narratives and give it a Dharug heart, Hawkesbury Historical Society who offered editorial guidance, and local historical expertise, Emeritus Professor of History at the University of NSW Grace Karskens, author of “People of the River” and the gift of Dharug and Darkinjung place names that her research brought to light, Western Sydney University’s Jen Dollin, Dr Ian Wright, Dr Michelle Ryan, Dr Jason Reynolds and Professor Basant Maheswari, and over 100 wonderful interviewees, children and artists who shared their love of this beautiful river and whose stories you can hear in the 11 Audio Walks.
+Didyarigura Thank you!

 Thank you also to Hawkesbury Environment Network, Windsor Public, Windsor South Public, Windsor High Schools, Hawkesbury Independent School and Brewongle Environmental Education Centre.
 And to my family who lost me for a time to the river….thank you.
 Marri Didyarigura.